-We?re in the midst of Earnings Season, with different companies reporting their latest quarterly results almost daily.
-There?ll be some companies that might make for grumpy investors by releasing poor earnings, but there?ll be also be companies who are making shareholders happier by offering better dividends.
+We’re in the midst of Earnings Season, with different companies reporting their latest quarterly results almost daily.
+There’ll be some companies that might make for grumpy investors by releasing poor earnings, but there’ll be also be companies who are making shareholders happier by offering better dividends.
+Let’s take a closer look at some of those companies that have declared in the past two weeks that it will be busy writing bigger pay checks to its investors.
+Boustead Singapore (SGX: F9D) Shareholders of Boustead Singapore were treated to a hat-trick of increases in revenue, earnings and dividends in its latest…

 We’re in the midst of Earnings Season, with different companies reporting their latest quarterly results almost daily.
 There’ll be some companies that might make for grumpy investors by releasing poor earnings, but there’ll be also be companies who are making shareholders happier by offering better dividends.